What we know about the Turkey and Syria earthquake

 The first 7.8-magnitude quake struck at 04:17 am (0117 GMT) at a depth of about 18 kilometres (11 miles) near the Turkish city of Gaziantep, which is home to around two million people, the US Geological Survey said.

-It was followed by a slightly smaller 7.5-magnitude tremor and more than 50 aftershocks.
+It was followed by a slightly smaller 7.5-magnitude tremor and dozens of aftershocks.

 The quakes devastated entire sections of major cities in Turkey and war-ravaged Syria.

-The region is also filled with millions who have fled the civil war in Syria and other conflicts.
+The region also hosts millions of people who have fled the civil war in Syria and other conflicts.

 Casualties

+Syrian state media and rescuers said at least 1,602 people have died in the earthquake and more than 3,600 have been injured across the country.

+Turkey put the latest death toll at 3,419 with 20,534 injured in that country alone -- bringing the confirmed tally in both Turkey and Syria to 5,021.

-The rescue was being hampered by a winter blizzard that covered major roads in ice and snow.
-Turkish officials said the quake made three major airports in the area inoperable, further complicating deliveries of vital aid.
+Initial rescue efforts were hampered by a winter blizzard that covered major roads in ice and snow and left three major airports in the area inoperable, complicating deliveries of vital aid.

 Destruction